Open Budget Survey Results

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-The United States’ transparency score of 76 in the 2019 OBS is near its score in 2017.
+United States’s transparency score of 68 in the OBS 2021 is lower than its score in 2019.

 Public participation in United States compared to others